SammyTBrains/auto-tshirt-designer1/README.md

 📖 **[Complete Setup Guide](./HUGGINGFACE_API_SETUP.md)** - Step-by-step instructions to get your free API token

 Quick steps:

 1. Create a free account at https://huggingface.co/
-2. Generate an API token at https://huggingface.co/settings/tokens
+2. Generate a **fine-grained** API token at https://huggingface.co/settings/tokens with the **Make calls to Inference Providers** permission enabled.
 3. Add your token to `server/.env`:
    ```
    HUGGINGFACE_TOKEN=hf_YourTokenHere